The Man-eaters of Tsavo: Historicity of the account of the man-eaters

 The Victorian style of the prose may appear today as overwritten; however, the editor's note to the 1986 reprint claims that the facts suggest that some aspects were actually downplayed, such as the death of Captain Arthur Joseph Haslam, a friend of Patterson's, about which more grisly facts are known.
 The book describes attacks by two man-eating lions on workers building the Uganda Railway through British East Africa in 1898 and how the pair were eventually killed by Patterson.
 It was remarkable that 135 people were killed by the man-eaters in less than a year before Patterson managed to kill them (although this number is contested, it is not disproven).

 Patterson's 1907 book itself states that "between them [the lions] no less than 28 Indian coolies, in addition to scores of unfortunate African natives of whom no official record was kept" were killed.
 Later accounts exaggerated this number: 135 'Indian and African artisans and labourers' (Patterson, 1925), '135 armed men' (Patterson & Neiburger, 2000) and 140 (Caputo, 2000).
 In 2001, Julian Kerbis Peterhans and Tom Gnoske published their definitive paper on man-eating behavior among lions with special reference to the Tsavo situation.
 They documented between 28 and 31 victims.
 This lesser number was confirmed in Dr. Bruce Patterson's definitive book The Lions of Tsavo: Exploring the Legacy of Africa's Notorious Man-Eaters.
 He showed that the greater toll attributed to the lions resulted from a pamphlet written by Colonel Patterson in 1925, stating "these two ferocious brutes killed and devoured, under the most appalling circumstances, 135 Indian and African artisans and laborers employed in the construction of the Uganda Railway."

 The skins of the lions may be found at the Field Museum of Natural History in Chicago.

 Setting

 The book is set in East Africa.
 The nearest large city to the man-eater attacks is Mombasa, the largest city then and second largest city now in Kenya.
 The Tsavo man-eater attacks occurred while working on the Uganda Railway.
 The railway reached Lake Victoria at Port Florence, now Kisumu, which at that time was in Uganda territory.
 It was separate from railway developments elsewhere in East Africa, for instance in German-run Tanganyika.

-The railway project was controversial and the British Press referred to it as "The Lunatic Express", as critics considered it a waste of funds, while supporters argued it was necessary for transportation of goods.
+The railway project was controversial and the British Press referred to it as "The Lunatic Express", as critics considered it a waste of funds, while supporters argued it was necessary for transportation of goods and suppression of slavery.